ZeldaIV/AuthServer/README.md

 **I do hope to improve on this in the future**

-There are a few things you need to configure for development:
+There are a few things you need to configure before running:

 inside the docker folder copy the *db.env* file to *secret.db.env* and set your credentials inside